 Dwell with God in the Heavens

-The lesson for us is clear.
-As we await the return of Christ to the earth, we must not be distracted by the world.
+So, the lesson for us is clear.
+As we await the return of Christ to the earth, we must not be distracted by the cares of this world.
 Paul exhorts us

 “Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”Rom 12:2 (ESV)